taskcluster/aws-provisioner/README.md

 You can create your own `pulse` credentials at https://pulseguardian.mozilla.org.
 You'll need to get the Azure configuration from another TaskCluster developer.
+The AWS user can be found in the shared notes in Lastpass.

 ### Running Locally